When you form your LLC in Alabama, you’ll have to pay certain costs to officially register your business with the state.

 The cost of business insurance varies widely based on business type, size, location, and other factors.
 Getting a quote is the only way to understand the actual cost of insurance for your LLC.

 We recommend NEXT Insurance to help protect and grow your Alabama LLC.
 It features instant coverage with competitive pricing that’s tailored to fit your business’ needs.

 LLC Cost in Alabama FAQ

 Do you have to pay ongoing fees for an LLC every year?

 Yes.
-You’ll need to pay for your business license and the business privilege tax.
-The minimum costs for the state’s Business Privilege Tax is $100 and fees vary for your business license by county.
+You’ll need to pay for your business license and the Alabama business privilege tax — as well as annual income tax with the Internal Revenue Service.
+The minimum Business Privilege Tax is $100 and fees vary for your business license by county.
 You can learn more about these taxes on the Alabama Department of Revenue website.

 What’s the cheapest way to form an LLC?

-Can you start a Alabama LLC for free?
+Can you start an Alabama LLC for free?

 No. All applicants must pay the state filing fee to start an Alabama LLC.
 The filing fee starts at $200.

 Do I need to pay a franchise tax for my Alabama LLC?